Hoshiyom1/MetaCraftersCS0066/Functions and Errors - ETH + AVAX, part of the ETH + AVAX PROOF: Intermediate EVM.md

 # Functions and Errors - ETH + AVAX, part of the ETH + AVAX PROOF:

-This solidity program was created for educational purposes only!
+This Solidity program, part of the ETH + AVAX PROOF series, is designed for educational purposes.

 ## Description

-This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-This program has 2 main function the withdraw and deposit, but has alot of conditionals such as the owner must not be able to withdraw or deposit becuase its the owner basically.
-Other than those there are also asserts to have example scenarios etc. And lastly if it is inputted 0 it would revert.
+The Solidity programming language, which is primarily used to generate smart contracts for the Ethereum blockchain, is demonstrated here in the form of a simple smart contract.
+There are two major functions in the contract: "withdraw" and "deposit," both of which have different restrictions.
+In particular, because the owner's position is exclusive, the contract forbids the owner from making withdrawals or deposits.
+The code also uses "asserts" and "reverts" illustratively to demonstrate various error-handling scenarios.
+Notably, a contract reversal occurs for any input of 0.

 ## Getting Started

-### Executing program
+### Running program

-To run this program, you can use Remix, an online Solidity IDE.
-To get started, go to the Remix website at https://remix.ethereum.org/.
+To execute this program, Remix, an online Solidity Integrated Development Environment (IDE), is recommended.
+Here's how to begin:

+1.)
+Visit the Remix website at Remix Ethereum.

-Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., HelloWorld.sol).
-Copy and paste the following code into the file:
+2.)
+On the Remix website, create a new file by clicking the "+" icon in the left-hand sidebar.
+Save the file with a .sol extension (e.g., Crowdfunding.sol).

+3.)
+Copy and paste the provided Solidity code into the file.

 ```solidity
 // SPDX-License-Identifier: MIT